GodotSteam/GodotSteam-Docs/docs/classes/networking.md

 # Networking

 Networking functions for making connections and sending data between clients, traversing NATs when possible.

-These are available in both the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" } and [GodotSteam Server branches](https://github.com/CoaguCo-Industries/GodotSteam-Server){ target="\_blank" }.
+See the [Steam Networking](https://partner.steamgames.com/doc/features/multiplayer/networking){ target="\_blank" } overview for more information.

+!!! warning "This API Is Deprecated"
-**NOTE**: This API is deprecated and may be removed in a future Steamworks SDK release.
+	It may be removed in a future Steamworks SDK release but should continue to work.
 Valve suggest using [Networking Sockets](networking_sockets.md) or [Networking Messages](networking_messages.md) instead.
-See the [Steam Networking](https://partner.steamgames.com/doc/features/multiplayer/networking){ target="\_blank" } overview for more information.

----
+!!! info "Only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" } and [GodotSteam Server branches](https://github.com/CoaguCo-Industries/GodotSteam-Server){ target="\_blank" }"

+{==
-## Functions
+## :material-function-variant: Functions

----
+==}

 ### acceptP2PSessionWithUser